andreasRu/Setting-Up-Lucee-CommandBox-Apache2-Ubuntu-20.04-LTS/README.md

 ```
 $ sudo systemctl start commandbox-myapp.service
 ```
-Wait for CommandBox/Lucee deploy the contexts.

-5. If the service start times out or just to verify the last system status, try to view logs/status with:
+5. Wait for CommandBox/Lucee deploy all the contexts from the preceding service start.
+If the service start timesout or if you just would like to verify the last service status, check with:
 ```
 $ sudo journalctl -e -u commandbox-myapp
 ```